basho/basho_docs/content/riak/ts/1.4.0/using/writingdata.md

 ## Adding Data via SQL

-This can be done either through the [query interface][querying] or via [riak shell][riakshell].
+You can add data via SQL statements either through the [query interface][querying] or via [riak shell][riakshell].
 Basic SQL `INSERT` functionality is available, but more complicated things such as `INSERT...SELECT` or subqueries are not.

 Here are a couple examples of adding rows from SQL: